jmq06/starter-academic2/content/authors/admin/_index.md

 ---
 role: Research Faculty I
 avatar_filename: avatar.png
-bio: Dr. Quinn is a psychometrician for the Reach Every Reader project interested in language and literacy development in young children.
+bio: Dr. Quinn is a research scientist in the Florida Center for Reading Research at Florida State University.
 interests:
   - Psychometrics
   - Longitudinal Modeling